bayesbaes/bayesbaes.github.io/resources.md

 ##### Linear models (including LMMs, GLMs, and GLMMs)

+<a href="https://github.com/seananderson/glmm-course" target="_blank">Sean Anderson's GLMM Course</a> - The holy grail for GLMMs.
+This course, designed by Sean Anderson, is the most comprehensive (free) course that's out there, with thorough explanations and examples with different link functions.
+Whether you're a newbie to GLMMs or a seasoned veteran, you're bound to learn something from this course! <br>
 <a href="https://stats.stackexchange.com/questions/228800/crossed-vs-nested-random-effects-how-do-they-differ-and-how-are-they-specified" target="_blank">Crossed vs. nested random effects</a> - If you've ever gotten confused about how to specify the types of random effects you have in your model, this surprisingly detailed Stack Exchange answer will help sort you out!

 ##### Bayesian!